dynatrace-oss/progressiveDelivery-masterclass/walkthrough/readme.md

 you will do the following:

 1. Create and deploy a simple application using ArgoCD.
-1. Install OpenTelemetry into your application for some basic observability, then install Keptn and see the expanded observability it provides.
+1. Install OpenTelemetry into your application for application level observability, then install Keptn and see the expanded observability of deployments and Dora metrics it provides.
 1. Use the Keptn Release lifecycle management tools to add an evaluation and task that runs after the ArgoCD deployment.